 How much is Industrial Injuries Disablement Benefit?

 The amount of benefit depends upon the degree of disability.
-The higher the percentage disability, the more benefit is payable.
-Some examples are as follows, rates as at April 2012:
+The higher the percentage disability, the higher the level of benefit payable.
+Some examples are as follows (rates for April 2013):

 Other benefits related to work-related disability or disease